rco98/Breast-Cancer-Classification-with-Traditional-ML/README.md

     └── Patient_ID_000X.nii.gz
 </pre>

+- `Patient_ID/`: unique identifier for each patient
-Where `000X` identifies the acquisition time point of the DCE-MRI sequence.
+- `000X`: acquisition time point of the DCE-MRI sequence

-### Segmentations Directory Structure
+#### 3.1.1 Segmentations Directory Structure
 Your `segmentations` directory should look like this:

 <pre>